 Yes, the first being the travel plans.
 Pay careful attention to how you getting to your locations as one easy way of cutting costs is to book larger airlines and to fly into major centres.
 Also check luggage weight restrictions as you don’t want to have to go through the stress of being overweight and you certainly don’t want to have to leave critical camera gear at home.
 The 2nd is to check the vehicle situation carefully and to assess whether you will be shooting out a tiny window and how many other photographers are in the vehicle.
 The 3rd is to check who is leading the safari?
 Lots of safari guides are leaving their lodge and camp jobs to become specialised photographic guides and they are simply using the industry to see places, and they are doing this on your dime.
 Find out who is leading the safari, how long have they been a specialist safari guide and how many times have they been to the locations you are visiting?
 Then most importantly, have a look at their photographic body of work.
 Most times they will not be able to teach you beyond their own style (unless they have lots of photographic experience), so it is really important that you approve of their photographic style and imagery.

 Over the past 20 years, I have spent thousands of hours in Africa photographing (read an interview here).
 You are quite correct that these days almost everyone seems to sell themselves as a wildlife photographic expert or professional.
 Many people leading photo safaris are indeed experts, but they are expert marketers or social media gurus.
 I like to think that my images are my foremost qualification to lead photographic safaris and workshops.
 I do not digitally manipulate my work and all my subjects have been photographed in free and wild conditions.
-Here is a link to a few of my images
+Here is a link to a few of my galleries and my latest from social media.

 I was also a nature conservationist long before I was a photographer and I have studied African wildlife in great detail.
 As a result, I am able to predict unique behaviour, which is a skill not often highlighted in the photographic safari industry.
 In a two year period I saw 16 kills (actual take-downs).
 While lots of luck is involved, knowledge of animal behaviour also plays a major role.
 See a video of one here…

-Yes, I have been commissioned by the National Geographic Channel as a photographer for the launch of their Great Migrations series in the Masai Mara.
+Yes, my books sell well and I run a highly exclusive limited edition fine art print business.
+I have been commissioned by the National Geographic Channel as a photographer for the launch of their Great Migrations series in the Masai Mara.
 I have hosted a solo exhibit for the National Geographic Society in London.
 The exhibit titled Africa sold out in its first month before being extended.
 I have been commissioned by the BBC Wildlife Magazine and Geo Magazine to compile portfolios on African Leopards.
 In short I have worked for the National Geographic and the BBC in both the areas that I sell safaris.
 You can see a small selection of my published work here and you can read my full bio here.
 I was awarded the most prestigious award in world wildlife photography when I was named the Wildlife Photographer of the Year 2013.
 I have placed a total of 6 times in the same competition and most recently in 2017.

 I have set and structured workshop material on my laptop in the form of a PowerPoint presentation.
 While I come fully prepared, my teaching style is relaxed and less formal.
 I will tailor both the content and style of my teaching to suite your needs.
 Every photographer is unique, with unique passions, skill sets, experiences and frustrations.
 My aim is to treat and teach you as an individual, and to make sure that regardless of your current level, I help take your imagery to the next level.